tudormaerean/tic-tac-toe/README.md

 ### Future issues to resolve

+- **There is currently no functionality to ensure that players are unique and there are certain use cases where this can lead to unusual behaviour.
+This is something to be added for the future!**
 - Add a singleton state object for the Node backend, if the class structure deepens.
 - Add a spectator key to the backend game object in the Game class which would hold the connections of players watching a game.
 - Add a special AI player, always present in the Lobby.